donwellus/go-protobuf-oneof/README.md

 This PoC illustrates the use of a repeated field where its value can have different data structures.
 For that we use a proto message with a `repeated` field of another proto message that use a field with an `oneof`.

-It was used [Buf](https://github.com/bufbuild/buf) CLI to generate Go Code from Protobuf, Buf also has a linter and formatter that was used in Protobuf file.
+It was used [Buf](https://github.com/bufbuild/buf) CLI to generate Go Code from Protobuf, Buf also has a linter and formatter that was used in Protobuf files.

 ## Proto